 Undergraduate students must make formal application for admission to the Teacher Education Program.
 It is recommended that students apply at the beginning of the second semester of the sophomore year.
-Completed applications must be submitted in person to University Hall Suite 1160 no later than the second Monday in September or the fourth Monday in January.
+Completed applications must be submitted in person to University Hall Suite 1160.
+The application deadline for Fall is September 15 and for Spring is February 1.
 It is important that a student make the decision to apply for admission to the program as soon as possible.
 If application is made later than the end of the sophomore year, there may be some difficulty in completing the undergraduate degree in four years.
-Your completed application must be submitted BOTH online, as well as brought in person to University Hall Suite 1160.
+Your completed application must be submitted in person to University Hall Suite 1160.

 The criteria for admission are: